erincatto/box2c/docs/migration.md

 The pulley and gear joints have been removed.
 I'm not quite happy with how they work and plan to implement improved versions in the future.

-There is one major change related to joints and related to reducing the number of callbacks.
-It is now required that you destroy joints before destroying the attached bodies.
-There is no implicit desctruction of joints and therefore no implicit joint destruction callback.

-> You must destroy joints before destroying the attached bodies.
-This means you need to keep track of your joint ids.

 ### New solver
 There is a new solver that uses sub-stepping.
-Intead of specifying velocity iterations or position iterations, you now specify the number of sub-steps.
+Instead of specifying velocity iterations or position iterations, you now specify the number of sub-steps.
 ```c
 void b2World_Step(b2WorldId worldId, float timeStep, int32_t subStepCount);
 ```
-It is recommend to start with 4 sub-steps and adjust as needed.
+It is recommended to start with 4 sub-steps and adjust as needed.
 The sub-stepping only computes contact points once per full time step, so contact events are for the full time step.

 With a sub-stepping solver you need to think differently about how you interact with bodies.
 Externally applied impulses or velocity adjustments no longer exist after the first sub-step.
 So if you try to control the movement of a body by setting the velocity every time step then you may get unexpected results.
-You will get more predicatable results by applying a force and/or torque.
+You will get more predictable results by applying a force and/or torque.
 Forces and torques are spread across all time steps.

 If you want full control over the movement of a body, considering setting the body type to `b2_kinematicBody`.
-Prefably this is done in the `b2BodyDef`:
+Preferably this is done in the `b2BodyDef`:
 ```c
 b2BodyDef bodyDef = b2DefaultBodyDef();
 bodyDef.type = b2_kinematicBody;